hearvox/unreliable-news/topics/links-help-hoaxers.md

 # Stop giving fake news your Google juice

-Note for post about legit media linking to fake-news, which boosts the fakes SEO, SERP, and (Moz) Authority.
+Notes for post about legit media linking to fake-news, which boosts the fakers SEO/SERP (Google) and Authority (Moz).

 Multiple links to America’s Last Line of Defense